PJWalker/daggerheart/content/Character Options/Abilities/Bone/Strategic Approach.md

 - You make the attack with advantage.
 - You clear a Stress on an ally within Melee range of the adversary.
-- You add a d8 to your damage roll.
+- You add  `dice:1d8` to your damage roll.

 When you take a long rest, clear all unspent tokens.